3mdeb/news-and-ideas/blog/content/post/2021-02-21-amd-milan-osf.md

 Ron Minnich told on his presentation that "AMD was very kind and willing to ship us the CRB".
 Silicon vendors have different policies about borrowing CRBs and they may depend on various factors, like project details.
 Sometimes you need to have a use-case or customer.
-Typical questions thats sometimes influence the decision: what product (processors, chipset) is going to be used on the customer platform, what is estimated annual volume, product application, etc. For example if your volume is lower, your chance are most likely
+Typical questions that sometimes influence the decision: what product (processors, chipset) is going to be used on the customer platform, what is estimated annual volume, product application, etc. For example if your volume is lower, your chance are most likely